damotroll/troll-data-plugin/README.md

 ### Step 1: Prepare the Extension Files

-1. Create a new folder called `smart-form-filler`
+1. Create a new folder called `troll-data-plugin`
 2. Save all the provided files into this folder:
    - `manifest.json`
    - `popup.html`